Eligibility Requirements For TMEA Activities

 - The parent organization for Mariachi auditions is the school’s Mariachi program.

 Article 3: Locality and Classification.
-A student shall compete in the Region in which he is currently receiving the majority of his educational instruction to meet graduation requirements.
-A private school student shall compete in the comparable UIL classification according to the enrollment of the school.
-A magnet school student shall compete in the UIL classification of the largest high school in the same school district.
-A charter school student shall compete in the school’s UIL assigned or equivalent classification.
-(Home School, see Article 8.)
+A student shall compete in the Region in which they are currently receiving the majority of their educational instruction to meet graduation requirements.
+A UIL member school student shall compete in the school’s UIL assigned or UIL enrollment equivalent classification.
+A magnet school or private school student shall compete in the UIL classification of the largest high school in the public school district in which the campus is located.
+(Home school student, see Article 9.)

 (a) Students beginning grades nine and below must have been promoted from a lower grade prior to beginning of the current school year.